robitalec/extending-spatsoc-application-paper/literature/Flack_2013.md

 - Negative values indicate that flight directional changes of bird i fall behind that of bird j and therefore j is leading
 - In this analysis, the authors averaged all

-Generated hierchical networks using $\tau^{*}_{ij}$
+Generated hierarchical networks using $\tau^{*}_{ij}$

-Stabililty of hierchical structure possibly provide benefits in making flights routine, making decision making and coordination more efficient
+Stability of hierarchical structure possibly provide benefits in making flights routine, making decision making and coordination more efficient

 Appendix: [GPS](GPS.md) error, tests of [hierarchy](hierarchy.md) robustness